sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>iMMERSE Pro: Clarity</summary>

-Clarity is a shader that allows you to enhance texture and image details by adjusting the image's local contrast.
+Clarity is a shader based on the feature of similar name in Adobe's software suites.
+It has the objective of highlighting and reviving otherwise hidden details by changing the image contrast locally.

-This allows you to add a soft glow or sharp, gritty textures to your game without the standard issues of haloing or noise.
+The main difference of Clarity when compared to other shaders is that it has lots of features to avoid haloing or other artifacts.

-Below is our guide on how to utilize Clarity to your advantage, and what you should look out for in order to get the best image possible!
+Below is a guide to help with the tweaking of the shader and its values.

 ---